Quimper’s expedition and Nootka Sound

-After the expeditions to Alaska, two Spanish explorers named Esteban José Martínez and Gonzalo López de Haro were ordered to explore the Nootka Sound.
-However, since they found out that there are evidence of Russian and British post nearby.
+After the expeditions to Alaska, two Spanish explorers named Esteban José Martínez and Gonzalo López de Haro were ordered to explore Nootka Sound.
+However, since they found out that there is evidence of Russian and British posts nearby.
 So the ultimate mission of this expedition was to occupy the Nootka Sound prior to the others.
-It was controlled by Martínez in 1789 with La Princesa.
-Such intense competition Britain and Spain led to an incident during the summer of 1789 called the Nootka Crisis.
-During this crisis, Martínez sent his pilot José María Narváez to explore the Strait of Juan de Fuca, it turned out to be a better location with larger inlet.
+It was commanded by Martínez in 1789 with La Princesa.
+Such intense competition between Britain and Spain led to an incident during the summer of 1789 called the Nootka Crisis.
+During this crisis, Martínez sent his pilot José María Narváez to explore the Strait of Juan de Fuca, which turned out to be a better location with a larger inlet.
 Consequently, Nootka Sound was abandoned.
-As the crisis expanded, establishing permanent Spanish-own base at Nootka Sound was significant to the Viceroy of New Spain, so three ships were ordered to implement.
+As the crisis expanded, establishing permanent Spanish-own base at Nootka Sound was significant to the Viceroy of New Spain, so three ships were ordered to undertake the task.
 Quimper was the captain of one of the ships called Princesa Real.
-After settlements were established, he was sent to explore the Strait de Juan de Fuca and many more on order to expand the voyages by Narváez.
-He was later sent to San Blas for further exploration.
+After settlements were established, he was sent to explore the Strait de Juan de Fuca and beyond on order to expand the voyages by Narváez.
+He was later sent to San Blas on other assignments.

-It was an political incident between Spain (the Spanish Empire) and Britain (the Kingdom of Great Britain) in 1789 at Nootka Sound.
-This crisis was triggered by a series of intense diplomatic matters regarding to sovereignty claims and legally rightful explorations and trades.
-It was intensively in between intrusion, grievance, resentment, and rejection.
+It was a political incident between Spain (the Spanish Empire) and Britain (the Kingdom of Great Britain) that took place in 1789 at Nootka Sound.
+The crisis was triggered when Martínez captured three British ships and their crews.
+This crisis was led to a series of intense diplomatic negotiations regarding sovereignty claims, and explorations and trade.
 It was resolved without wars but with three agreements generally known as the Nootka Conventions from 1790 to 1795.
-The consequence was that Spain had abandoned/surrendered leagues, settlements, and rights to trade (monopoly) to Britain.
-It is apparently more beneficial to Britain than it is to Spain.
+The consequence was that Spain had abandoned/surrendered settlements, and rights to trade to Britain.
+It was apparently more beneficial to Britain than it was to Spain.

 La Princesa: (full rigged ship)